Chernyakhovsk: Early modern period

+Late modern period

+During the Napoleonic Wars, French troops passed through the town in 1806, 1807, 1811 and 1813.
 In 1818, after the Napoleonic Wars, the town became the seat of Insterburg District within the Gumbinnen Region.
 Michael Andreas Barclay de Tolly died at Insterburg in 1818 on his way from his Livonian manor to Germany, where he wanted to renew his health.
+Following the unsuccessful November Uprising, Polish insurgents were interned in the town in 1832.
 In 1863, a Polish secret organization was founded and operated in Insterburg, which was involved in arms trafficking to the Russian Partition of Poland during the January Uprising.
 Since May 1864, the leader of the organization was Józef Racewicz.

 Insterburg became a part of the German Empire following the 1871 unification of Germany, and on May 1, 1901, it became an independent city separate from Insterburg District.
 During World War I the Russian Army seized Insterburg on 24 August 1914, but it was retaken by Germany on 11 September 1914.
 The Weimar Germany era after World War I saw the town separated from the rest of the country as the province of East Prussia had become an exclave.
 The association football club Yorck Boyen Insterburg was formed in 1921.

+World War II and post-war period

-During World War II, the Germans operated the Stalag 336 prisoner-of-war camp for Allied POWs in the town.
+During World War II, the Germans operated a Dulag Luft transit prisoner-of-war camp for Allied POWs in the town.
+A local branch of the Peasant Battalions was established by the Polish resistance, under the cryptonym "Wystruć", the historic Polish name of the town.
+Several French forced laborers cooperated with the Polish resistance.
 The town was heavily bombed by the British Royal Air Force on July 27, 1944.
 The town was stormed by Red Army troops on January 21–22, 1945.
 As part of the northern part of East Prussia, Insterburg was transferred from Germany to the Soviet Union after the war as previously agreed between the victorious powers at the Potsdam Conference.
 On 7 April 1946, Insterburg was renamed as Chernyakhovsk in honor of the Soviet World War II Army General, Ivan Chernyakhovsky, who commanded the army that first entered East Prussia in 1944.

 After 1989, a group of people introduced the Akhal-Teke horse breed to the area and opened an Akhal-Teke breeding stable.

+Mayovka, formerly a separate village, forms part of the town.